 - Stand up your very own BOTS environment and practice

 Yeah, there's always a little, isn't there?
 Registration is required, but free; space is limited; no game-day registration allowed:

 - Please register with an email that you can access on the day of the event

 - Contestants are encouraged to register in teams of up to four for the best experience (teams with more than four members will not be allowed)

-- You are required to bring a laptop computer equipped with WIFI and running a supported web browser (don’t forget your charger!)
+- You will need a laptop or personal computer with internet connectivity and running a supported web browser

 - On BOTS Day, you will need to acknowledge Splunk's privacy statement before you are allowed to play